 Receive a free e-book of Instant Pot recipes!

-And if you need some more delicious cookie recipes, I highly recommend our gluten-free ginger molasses cookies, gluten-free chocolate chip cookies icecream sandwich or these gluten-free thin mints.
+And if you need some more delicious cookie recipes, I highly recommend our gluten-free ginger molasses cookies, gluten-free chocolate chip cookies icecream sandwich, any of these gluten free desserts or these gluten-free thin mints.

 What is the cream made of?

 This cream is so smooth and delicious thanks to a hefty amount of the best ingredient ever, butter.
 Add some powdered sugar, gluten-free vanilla and just a touch of milk and you have the best cookie cream frosting ever.

 Some people with celiac disease are not able to tolerate oats.
 The best thing to ensure your oats are truly gluten-free is to buy them certified gluten-free.
 We like and trust Gluten-Free Prairie oats because they are grown in dedicated gluten-free fields in gorgeous Bid Sky, Montana.

 I love how much Gluten-Free Prairie brand cares about the celiac and gluten-free community.
 In addition to their certified GF oats, they also offer oat flour, oat groats, sugar cookie mix, pizza crust, chocolate brownie mix, gluten-free granola, Hunger Buster cookie and pancake mix.
 Get all of their products HERE.

 Their oats are amazing in so many recipes including our chocolate oatmeal cake, gluten-free meatloaf, baked oatmeal bars and gluten-free oatmeal pancakes.
 You could also use muesli if you want a more robust cookie.
 But not granola as there is a difference in muesli vs granola.

 In a stand mixer, cream together butter and brown sugar

 On a silicone lined or greased baking sheet, please small cookie scoop or tablespoon size balls on the baking sheet 3 inches apart and bake for 10-11 minutes